 Only the final exam will be expressly cumulative, but all exams may be indirectly cumulative because they are likely to build on previous material.
 You will be permitted one 8 1/2 by 11 inch sheet (front and back) of notes during each exam.
-Exams may include a mixture of True/False, multiple choice, short answer, and calculation problems.
-Exam dates are October 13th for exam 1 and November 17th for exam 2.
+Tentative exam dates are October 9th for exam 1 and November 6th for exam 2.
 Please note that these exam dates are tentative, and I will confirm the dates at least a week before the respective exam.

 Exams will be administered during your lab periods.
-The class will typically have two hours to take an exam.
+The class will typically have 100 minutes to take an exam.
 If you arrive late for the exam, you will only have the amount of time remaining allotted for the exam.
-For instance, if you show up half an hour after an exam is handed out, you will have only 90 minutes to take the exam.
+For instance, if you show up half an hour after an exam is handed out, you will have only 70 minutes to take the exam.
 Once you begin an exam, it is your performance during the allotted time which will be used to determine your grade.
 You will not be allowed to retake the exam, sections of the exam, or complete at a later date problems you may not have answered.
 If you believe that you may have an emergency which will interfere with your performance on the exam, or you arrive late because of an emergency, you need to talk to Dr. Bierman about it before you take the exam.
 Once you begin the exam, it is your performance on that exam, during the time allotted for the exam, which will determine your grade.
 The only exception to this policy is if you must be hospitalized while you are taking the exam.